Thinking beyond borders

-An individual who has a home in Denmark where he/she lives is resident for tax purposes.
+An individual who has a home in Denmark where they live is considered a resident for tax purposes.

-An individual who stays in Denmark for at least six consecutive months is also resident in Denmark for tax purposes.
-Short stays abroad for leisure or holiday will not interrupt the six-month period.
+An individual who stays in Denmark for at least 6 consecutive months is also considered a resident in Denmark for tax purposes.
+Short stays abroad for leisure or holiday will not interrupt the 6-month period.
 The tax liability comes into effect from the date of first arrival.

 The general rule is that a person who is a resident of Denmark is taxable on the individual’s worldwide income.